First off, who here knows what ‘stress’ really is? We know what it feels like, and we know our body reacts to it, but what is it actually?

 Stressed man at desk

 How do we know if the stress we feel is something we’ve done to ourselves or whether it’s external?
-Most self-created stress comes from expectations we’ve placed on ourselves, such as unrealistic expectations and goals to be the ‘best’ at life, whether it be at work or home.
+Most self-created stress comes from expectations you’ve placed on yourself, such as unrealistic expectations and goals to be the ‘best’ at life, whether it be at work or home.

-Cut yourself some slack, no one is perfect, and life doesn’t need to be about the pursuit of perfection.
+Cut yourself some slack, no one is perfect, and life doesn’t need to be about pursuing perfection.
 Take it from award-winning sports analyst and former NHL Goaltender Kelly Hrudey.

 Does your self-worth come from your job?